MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *arr*\
 Construct a span from this array.

-*count*\
-The number of elements that will be in the span.

 *first*\
 Iterator to the first element in the span.

 *last*\
-Iterator to the sentinel following the last element in the span.
+Iterator to the sentinel that follows the last element in the span.

+*N*\
+The number of elements that will be in the span.

 *other*\
 Copy from this span.

 *r*\
 Construct a span from this range.

-*s*\
-Convert a span from this existing span.

 ### Remarks